 When the weather is sweltering, there's nothing more refreshing than coming inside to a cool, comfortable home.
 But on those rare occasions when the temperature inside is hotter than it is outside, it can be tempting to crank the AC unit down to its lowest setting to cool things off quickly.
 Unfortunately, this approach doesn't work as intended.
 In fact, it can actually make the problem worse.

 Here's why: most AC units are designed to operate within a specific range of temperatures.
-When the unit is set too low, it has to work harder to achieve the desired temperature, which can cause the unit to overheat and break down.
+When the unit is set too low, it has to work harder to achieve the desired temperature, which can cause overheating and breakage.

 It's important to understand that your home A/C unit doesn't blow air at the exact temperature you set it to.
 Instead, it blows cooled air for as long as it takes for your home to reach your desired temperature.